Meet Our Team

 Leadership Team

 Shuvonda Harper (she/her) is a native of Southside and a co-founder of SCF.
 Growing up here, Shuvonda developed a deep love for her community.
 Living away from Asheville for a number of years led her to realize that working in her home community is her calling.
-She is now a well-respected activist, serving as a board member of the Residents’ Council of Asheville Housing Authority.
-Shuvonda is the mother and a vocal advocate for the greater good in her community.
-Shuvonda is a strong advocate for Southside Community Farm.
+She is now a well-respected activist, and serves as the chair of the Southside United Neighborhood Association.
+Shuvonda is a mother and a vocal advocate for the farm and for her community.

 SCF co-founder Shuvonda Harper